gsueur/rdata_docs_en/services.rst

 https://download.data.grandlyon.com/wcs/grandlyon?service=WCS&BBOX=1830000,5155000,1830100,5155100&request=GetCoverage&version=1.1.0&format=image/tiff&crs=EPSG::3946&identifiers=1830_5155_16_CC46

-Once again, it is a standardized service for which the cartographic libraries provide all the necessary classes and operation for a sipmle and efficient usage.
+Once again, it is a standardized service for which the cartographic libraries provide all the necessary classes and operation for a simple and efficient usage.

 REST Services (JSON)
 -----------------------